-Constellation maps divide the celestial sphere into 88 parts, helping astronomers locate stars and deep sky objects.
+Constellation maps divide the celestial sphere into 88 parts, known as constellations, helping astronomers locate stars and deep sky objects.

 As our planet spins on its axis, we see different constellations, with stars appearing to move across the sky from east to west, just as the Sun rises in the east and sets in the west from our point of view.

 As the Earth orbits around the Sun, constellations move slowly to the west over the course of a year and we see different parts of the sky at night because, as the seasons change, we are looking in a different direction in space.

 The celestial sphere, an imaginary sphere surrounding Earth, is divided into the northern and southern hemispheres by the line of the Earth’s equator, extended into space.
 Similarly, the Earth’s North and South Poles, extended into space, mark the north and south celestial poles.
 The north celestial pole can be easily located because it is marked by Polaris, a relatively bright star located in Ursa Minor constellation.
 The south celestial pole is a bit trickier to pinpoint because there are no naked eye stars marking its location.